cariad/rolumns/docs/source/cook-book/flat-with-child-records.rst

 The Problem
 -----------

-Our input data from :doc:`the Flat Table example <flat>` has been extended to add an *address* object per employee:
+Our input data from :doc:`the Flat Table example <flat>` has been extended to add an *address* record per employee:

 .. code-block:: json